“Minimize It” More…Fibromyalgia Doesn’t Define Me

 Yes, I learned a long time ago, that I prefer to keep it to myself till I find out exactly what I’m dealing with.

-So by the time I reached the fibromyalgia stage of my life, I had reached the point where I would usually tell very few (often no-one besides my husband) people when I was in that situation of knowing something is wrong, but not knowing what exactly is wrong.
+So by the time I reached the fibromyalgia stage of my life, I had reached the point where I would usually tell very few (often no-one besides my own household) people when I was in that situation of knowing something is wrong, but not knowing what exactly is wrong.
 I wait till I feel in control emotionally of the situation and after I have a diagnosis and know exactly what I’m dealing with, before I tell others (IF I tell others), so their reactions can’t upset me and my recovery.

 In the case of fibromyalgia, it took months to get my diagnosis and by then, I was on my way to dealing with it fairly well with my “combat mode” without many others knowing.